Anypodetos/qonvert/README.md

 Qonvert is an Android app available on [Google Play](https://play.google.com/store/apps/details?id=org.tessoft.qonvert), [F-Droid](https://f-droid.org/packages/org.tessoft.qonvert/) and [Uptodown](https://qonvert.en.uptodown.com/android).
 It is free, contains no ads, collects or shares no personal data, and needs no special permissions.

 * Practically unlimited size and precision
-* Converting between bases 2 to 100, negative 2 to 100, and the golden ratio base
+* Converting between bases 2 to 280, negative 2 to 280, and the golden ratio base
 * Converting rational numbers between positional notation (including repeating digits) and fractions (including mixed, improper, continued and Egyptian fractions)
 * Converting between minus (-3) and complement notation (FFFFFFFD)
 * Converting to and from degrees, minutes and seconds
-* Balanced numeral systems such as balanced ternary
+* Balanced numeral systems such as balanced ternary up to base ±259
 * Bijective numeration
 * Greek (Milesian) numerals
 * Roman numerals including unciae (twelfths)